 The Campaign for Wool

-The Campaign for Wool is a cross-sector initiative led by its global patron His Royal Highness The Prince of Wales.
+The Campaign for Wool is a cross-sector initiative led by its global patron King Charles III.
 Established in 2010, the campaign’s mission is to support the Sustainability among sectors and to promote wool as a natural, renewable and biodegradable alternative to synthetic fibres.
 Encouraging collaboration between an international community of woolgrowers, major fashion designers, retailers, manufacturers, artisans and interior designers, the Campaign has been instrumental in promoting the sustainability, educating consumers about the versatility of wool, and reconnecting them with its myriad uses.
 Anderson & Shepard is thoroughly proud to be a part of this campaign by participating in various events organised by Campaign for Wool and using only responsibly sourced wool in production of our bespoke men’s suits and clothing.

 The Dumfries House Wool Conference